<img height="1" width="1" src="https://www.facebook.com/tr?id=806477592798641&ev=PageView&noscript=1"/>

 Simple solutions to benefit energy use

 “The west-facing windows were coated to reduce the greenhouse effect by 80%.
-This, combined with software-assisted building design and placement, help maximize passive heating and cooling,” the company states, referring to other considerations given to the efficiency of its overall building design.
+This, combined with software-assisted building design and placement, helps maximize passive heating and cooling,” the company states, referring to other considerations given to the efficiency of its overall building design.

 First steps